Hidden Valley, Calgary

 Hidden Valley is a residential neighbourhood in the northwest quadrant of Calgary, Alberta.
-It is located close to the northern edge of the city, and is bounded by Stoney Trail to the north, Beddington Trail to the east, Country Hills Boulevard to the south, and Shaganappi Trail to the west.
+It is located close to the northern edge of the city and is bordered by Stoney Trail to the north, Beddington Trail to the east, Country Hills Boulevard to the south, and Shaganappi Trail to the west.
+The neighbourhood contains one elementary school, two middle schools, and a small shopping centre.
+The Hidden Valley Community Association runs multiple annual events for Hidden Valley residents, including pumpkin carving contests and Easter egg hunts.

 Hidden Valley was established in 1990.
 It is represented in the Calgary City Council by the Ward 3 councillor.

 History

 Hidden Valley was the vicinity of a double homicide in July 2018.

-The First House built in Hidden Valley was in 1991.
+The first house built in Hidden Valley was in 1991.